felias-fogg/dw-link/docs/manual.md

 ## 1. Introduction

 The Arduino IDE is very simple and makes it easy to get started.
 After a while, however, one notices that a lot of important features are missing.
 In particular, neither the old nor the new IDE supports any kind of debugging for the classic AVR chips.
 So what can you do when you want to debug your Arduino project on small ATmegas (such as the popular ATmega328) or ATtinys?
 The usual way is to insert print statements and see whether the program does the things it is supposed to do.
-However, supposedly one should be able to do better than that because the above mentioned MCUs support [on-chip debugging](https://en.wikipedia.org/wiki/In-circuit_emulation#On-chip_debugging) via [debugWIRE](https://en.wikipedia.org/wiki/DebugWIRE).
+However, supposedly one should be able to do better than that because the above-mentioned MCUs support [on-chip debugging](https://en.wikipedia.org/wiki/In-circuit_emulation#On-chip_debugging) via [debugWIRE](https://en.wikipedia.org/wiki/DebugWIRE).

 When you want hardware debugging support, you could buy expensive hardware-debuggers such as the Atmel-ICE or the MPLAB Snap and you have to use the propriatery development IDE [Microchip Studio](https://www.microchip.com/en-us/development-tools-tools-and-software/microchip-studio-for-avr-and-sam-devices) (for Windows) or [MPLAB X IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) (for all platforms).
 There is also [AVaRICE](https://avarice.sourceforge.io/), but I was never able to get a version that worked on my Mac.